alexyuly/ViewScript-Runtime/README.md

 To construct an HTML element, use `<tag-name>`, followed by an indented list of properties.

-A property binds an object's input or output to the given field or action.
-A child receives data through its input, "down" from a parent's field.
-Conversely, a child sends data through its output, "up" to a parent's action.
+A property binds the given field or action to an object's input or output:

+- A parent object sends data from a field, down through a child's input, to control the child's behavior.
+- Conversely, a child object sends data from a field, up through its own output, to notify its parent of an event.

 #### 💁 Show an alert when a button is clicked: